SebastiaoMaya/MobileFlashcards/README.md

 ### SubmitButton

+- creates a Touchable opacity button with the onPress and text passed to it.
+Used for submit of inputs

+### NavigateButton

-- creates a Touchable opacity button with the onPress and text passed to it
+- creates a Touchable opacity button with the onPress and text passed to it.
+Used to navigate to other screens

 ## Navigators